 - Evaluating the effectiveness of the Logical Framework system in practice.
 Basil Cracknell, pages 163-167 Project Appraisal Volume 4, Issue 3, 1989

-- Coleman, G. 1987.
-Logical Framework Approach to the Monitoring and Evaluation of Agricultural and Rural Development Projects.
+- Logical Framework Approach to the Monitoring and Evaluation of Agricultural and Rural Development Projects.
+Coleman, G. 1987.
 Project Appraisal 2(4): 251-259.
-A classic text.
-Can any one find an online copy?
+Now available online as a pdf (thanks, Sheldon)

 - Program logic – an introduction, provided by Audience Dialogue (2007)

 - Enhancing Program Performance with Logic Models This course introduces a holistic approach to planning and evaluating education and outreach programs.
 Module 1 helps program practitioners use and apply logic models.
 Module 2 applies logic modeling to a national effort to evaluate community nutrition education.
 Provided by the University of Wisconsin (2007)

 - Online Logic Model training: an audiovisual presentation by Usable Knowledge, USA Twenty minutes long, with a menu that can be used to navigate to the sections of interest (2006)